10 Best Hayao Miyazaki Movies of All Time

 An anime is becoming more familiar to international people who enjoy watching TV, movies and other contents.
 Studio Ghibli is one of the symbols of Japanese anime, offering lots of renowned anime films.
 Who has led the famous anime studio for a long time is the world’s famous anime director Hayao Miyazaki.

-Here is the list of full-length movies that Hayao Miyazaki has ever directed in chronological order and more details about him, which will help you to enjoy Studio Ghibli movies more.
-10 best movies directed by Hayao Miyazaki are also picked out here.
+Here are 10 best movies directed by Hayao Miyazaki.
 Not all Studio Ghibli movies have not directed by Hayao Miyazaki (some popular movies were only written by him and directed by other directors).
 The best Hayao Miyazaki movies list only includes his directed ones.

 If you are a fan of Studio Ghibli movies, do you know which one is directed by Hayao Miyazaki.
 For those who have not watched a Ghibli movie yet, you should start with the one directed by him.